 Ponder life away from the hustle and bustle of Jerusalem.

-Although these claims are hotly disputed, in a stark contrast to the frantic nature of the Church of the Holy Sepulchre, the Garden Tomb is an oasis of tranquillity.
+Although these claims are hotly disputed, in stark contrast to the frantic nature of the Church of the Holy Sepulchre, the Garden Tomb is an oasis of tranquillity.
 Sit in a shady spot and read or ponder life.

 - The Garden Tomb is closed on Sundays.
 It is 400 meters from Damascus Gate, straight up Nablus Road.

 Eat and drink in a landmark Jerusalem hotel

 Venture into East Jerusalem to drink and dine in the American colony hotel

-Built in the 19thcentury by Ottoman Pasha Rabbah Daoud Amin Effendi al-Husseini, who lived there with his harem of four wives, this landmark hotel has welcomed many film stars, diplomats, politicians and foreign correspondents.
-Its famous guests include Robert de Niro, Natalie Portman, Lawrence of Arabia, Christiane Amanpour, Bob Dylan, Tony Blair, Mikhail Gorbachev and John le Carré to name but a few.
+Built in the 19th century by Ottoman Pasha Rabbah Daoud Amin Effendi al-Husseini, who lived there with his harem of four wives, this landmark hotel has welcomed many film stars, diplomats, politicians and foreign correspondents.
+Its famous guests include Robert De Niro, Natalie Portman, Lawrence of Arabia, Christiane Amanpour, Bob Dylan, Tony Blair, Mikhail Gorbachev and John le Carré to name but a few.